sa24il/mentalcheck/README.markdown

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 📬 Contact

-For questions or feedback, reach out via [email@example.com](mailto:email@example.com) or open an issue on GitHub.
+For questions or feedback, reach out via [email@example.com](sahilpamin018@gmail.com) or open an issue on GitHub.